a-fabris/a-fabris.github.io/content/posts/my-first-post.md

 +++

 Kind of inspired by Network Chuck post on yt about why you need a website RIGHT NOW.
 I figured that if I start documenting my journey I could make a difference in someone's life.
 I can document my learnings and interesting things I find along the way.
 That's that, document my process.
 Worst thing that can happen is that nothing will happen.
-Regardless, this is content that I own so I am not at the mercy of whatever big tech social media platform that one day can decide to take down my stuff.
+I also like the sense of ownership as opposed to hosting my words and thoughts on social media landlords.